samarthum/rebuy_case_study/README.md

 Here we can notice two things:
 1. Sales went up significantly during the months of November and Decemeber.
 This could be due to the fact that it's the holiday season.
-2. Page Visits DOWN significantly during the same months.
-This is quite odd and maybe needs some deeper analysis to understand why this might have happened.
+2. Page Visits went up significantly during November, but it dropped suddenly in December.
+This is quite odd and needs some deeper analysis to understand why this might have happened.